Christos Theodoropoulos

 Hello, world!

-Hi, I’m Christos Theodoropoulos—a Senior Data Scientist at EarlyTracks, where I use artificial intelligence and natural language processing to turn electronic health records into meaningful formal insights.
-I’m passionate about applying machine learning to real-world problems, especially in life sciences and human-centered technologies.
+Hi, I'm Christos Theodoropoulos — currently employed as AI Solutions Architect at Qity, working alongside the developers and system architects to lay the foundations for AI-driven solutions, helping to strengthen and extend the capabilities of Qity platforms on the intersection of Engineering, Regulatory, Quality, and AI.
+Previously, I worked as Senior Data Scientist at EarlyTracks, where I used artificial intelligence and natural language processing to turn electronic health records into meaningful formal insights.
+I'm passionate about applying machine learning and artificial intelligence tools to real-world problems, especially in life sciences and human-centered technologies.

 In my last academic journey, starting at 2020, I pursued my PhD in Computer Science at KU Leuven, focusing on natural language processing and knowledge extraction.
 I spearheaded the creation of an end-to-end open-source knowledge extraction system from the ground up.
 This endeavor, potentially incorporated the expert-in-the-loop paradigm, seamlessly aligns with the tenets of lifelong learning.
 Recognizing the challenge of navigating vast volumes of research text daily, my unwavering focus has centered on the realm of biomedical text.
 Within this domain, I've embarked on a mission with far-reaching implications by tackling the intricate complexities of two formidable yet unresolved diseases: Alzheimer's disease and Rett syndrome.